shriyala/fas-powershell/docs/Get-FasAuthorizationCertificate.md

 The Federated Authentication Service works by dynamically issuing user logon certificates from a Microsoft Certificate Authority.
 To do this it must first be granted an "Authorization Certificate" (often called an RA or Enrollement Agent certificate) to authenticate to the Certificate Authority.

-This command lists all of the WaitingForApproval, Ok, Expired and NotYetValid Authorization certificates available to the FAS server.
+This command lists all of the WaitingForApproval, Ok, MaintenanceRequired, Expired and NotYetValid Authorization certificates available to the FAS server.
 The certificate and private key are stored in a container based on the "TrustArea" GUID.

 ## Examples